sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 15 of creating useless commits every other day ✔️~~
 ~~Day 16 of creating useless commits every other day ✔️~~
 Day 17 of creating useless commits every other day 💀
+~~Day 18 of creating useless commits every other day ✔️~~
+Day 19 of creating useless commits every other day 💀
+Day 20 of creating useless commits every other day 💀
-Day 18 of creating useless commits every other day ✔️
+Day 21 of creating useless commits every other day ✔️